Robert Gilbert (musician): Life

-In 1928, under the penname of David Weber, he wrote for Ernst Busch, the popular proletarian singer, das "Stempellied": "Keenen Sechser in der Tasche/ Bloß 'nen Stempelschein./ Durch die Löcher der Kledasche/ Kiekt de Sonne rein." ("Not a penny in my pocket/ Just a voucher for the dole".)
+In 1928, under the pen-name of David Weber, he wrote for Ernst Busch, the popular proletarian singer, das "Stempellied": "Keenen Sechser in der Tasche/ Bloß 'nen Stempelschein./ Durch die Löcher der Kledasche/ Kiekt de Sonne rein." ("Not a penny in my pocket/ Just a voucher for the dole".)
 Hanns Eisler, who often visited Gilbert along with others from the circle of communist sympathizers, wrote the music for the depression era song.
 Then in 1929, came the cheerful "Am Sonntag will mein Süsser mit mir segeln gehen" ("On Sunday I'll go Sailing with my Sweetheart").
 Gilbert himself recognized the split in his writings, stating that, "a certain conflict persisted throughout my whole life.
 I had a gift for entertainment and light music that largely came from my father.
 Along with that, I also always wrote other things."
 Those "other things" were the many songs that brought him a substantial income.
-A colleague, Horst Budjuhn expressed this split by with his belief that Gilbert was always inspired by poetry and money.
+A colleague, Horst Budjuhn expressed this split with his belief that Gilbert was always inspired by poetry and money.

 In the 1920s, during the period of inflation there was a row of depressing and cynical songs in which life was worthless.
-But when the economy recovered he returned to light music and between 1929 and 1931 came many Gilbert's romantic hits that became his best remembered work.
+But when the economy recovered he returned to light music and between 1929 and 1931 came many of Gilbert's romantic hits that became his best-remembered works.
 "How I created hits, I've never known.
 I was always surprised when people suddenly began singing 'Das gibt's nur einmal' or 'Liebling, mein Herz lässt dich grüssen'.", Gilbert stated.

 In 1930 for the operetta Das Weisse Rössl (The White Horse Inn), Gilbert worked on the libretto and also included his own song, "Was kann der Sigismund dafür, dass er so schön ist?" ("Is it Sigismund's fault that he's so handsome?")
 The show became a huge success with many hit songs.
 From there UFA contracted with Gilbert to make films, beginning with Die Drei von der Tankstelle, which inaugurated his long musical collaboration with Werner Richard Heymann with such hits as "Ein Freund, ein guter Freund", ("A Friend, a Good Friend"), and "Liebling, mein Herz läst dich grüssen" ("Darling, my heart sends you greetings").
 The partnership continued with Der Kongress tanzt, and the hit "Das muss ein Stück vom Himmel sein" ("This must be a piece of Heaven") and the song that always remained associated with both of them, "Das gibt's nur einmal, das kommt nicht wieder" ("This happens only once, it doesn't come again").
 The next hit movie was Bombs on Monte Carlo, which featured the hits "Eine Nacht in Monte Carlo" and "Das ist die Liebe der Matrosen" ("The love life of sailors").